-Put people first.
 All of your technology, processes, and procedures are run by people.
 Even most automation is human-in-the-loop.
 As we’ve discussed ad nauseam, digital transformation is a big deal and typically very uncomfortable for, even threatening to, your employees.
 Manage your change with empathy.
 Instead of imposing new processes and tech, help them understand how it can make their work life better.
 Involve as many people in the change process as you can.
 A collaborative way of life will be the new world for all of you, after all.

 Change in today’s global and remote enterprise workforce doesn’t need to be slowed down by physical distance.
 Dashboards and community tools (e.g., Slack, Salesforce Chatter) can be used for collaboration between teams and team- or company-wide communication and motivation from leadership.
 Personalization is another digital trend that should be employed to deliver specific goals and progress to team members.

 Organization-wide digital transformation change takes time.
 Object Edge works on a Build, Operate, Transfer model to solve some of the major challenges around change management.
 We build your systems, run the program for as short or long a period as you need, then transfer management to your internal staff as we help you build up and train your operational team.
-Schedule a free, 30-minute call with our team to evaluate your digital transformation concerns.
+Schedule a free, 30-minute call with our team to develop your digital transformation strategies.